Azure/azure-sdk-for-go/sdk/cognitiveservices/azopenai/README.md

 # Azure OpenAI client module for Go

-NOTE: this client can connect to both Azure OpenAI and Open AI.
+NOTE: this client can be used with Azure OpenAI and Open AI.

 Azure OpenAI Service provides REST API access to OpenAI's powerful language models including the GPT-4, GPT-35-Turbo, and Embeddings model series.